Jharrel Jerome

-Jharrel Jerome (born October 9, 1997) is an American actor and rapper who is best known for appearing in Barry Jenkins's acclaimed drama film Moonlight (2016), and for portraying Korey Wise in Ava DuVernay's Netflix miniseries When They See Us (2019).
-He won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie and the Critics' Choice Television Award for Best Actor in a Movie/Miniseries.
+Jharrel Jerome (born October 9, 1997) is an American actor.
+He made his film debut in Barry Jenkins's drama film Moonlight (2016), and gained prominence for his portrayal of Korey Wise in Ava DuVernay's Netflix miniseries When They See Us (2019), which earned him the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
+Jerome has since starred as a 13 foot tall boy in Boots Riley's miniseries I'm a Virgo (2023) and as wrestler Anthony Robles in the sports biopic film Unstoppable (2024).

-Early life and education
+Early life

-Jerome was born and raised in the Bronx, New York.
-He is of Dominican descent and identifies as Afro-Latino.
-He grew up in a close-knit family with parents who he described as "loving".
-His mother suggested he pursue acting when he was in eighth grade, after which he joined the Riverdale Children's Theatre, a local youth theatre organization.
+Jharrel Jerome was born on October 9, 1997 in The Bronx, New York City, and was raised in the neighbourhood.
+He is of Dominican and Haitian descent. and grew up in a close-knit family with parents whom he described as "loving".

+His mother suggested he pursue acting when he was in eighth grade, after which he joined the Riverdale Children's Theatre, a local youth theater organization.
 He attended and graduated from Fiorello H. LaGuardia High School and commuted to Manhattan each day by train.

 Career

 Acting

 Shortly after Jerome enrolled as an undergraduate at Ithaca College, he was cast in his first professional acting role in the 2016 independent film Moonlight, as young Kevin.
 A.O.
 Scott wrote in The New York Times that he was "excellent" in the role.
 Director Barry Jenkins said about Jerome, in an interview with the Los Angeles Times, "When you watch Jharrel in that movie, he's not a guy who's been over-rehearsing.
 That's a dude learning by doing.
 It's amazing."

 Since 2017, Jerome has appeared in the Audience series Mr. Mercedes.
 He auditioned for the role of young Korey Wise in the 2019 Netflix miniseries When They See Us, based on the Central Park jogger case.
 After his audition the series' director, Ava DuVernay, asked him to read the lines for adult Korey Wise, and he was subsequently cast in both roles.
 Jerome grew close to Wise throughout filming, and said in a Los Angeles Times interview, "He's my brother now.
 I look up to him.
 I look up to his courage.
 He's taught me so much on how to be strong."
+Following his performance in the series, Jharrel became the first Afro-Latino and Dominican to win an acting Emmy.

+In 2024, with his film Unstoppable premiering at the 2024 Toronto International Film Festival, he was named a recipient of the Performer Award from the TIFF Tribute Awards.